Caribbean Stud Poker Guide: Introduction

 - Full House

 In this bet, typically, the Royal Flush will win 100% of the progressive jackpot while at the other end of the scale, a Flush would payout around 10% of the progressive jackpot.
 Generally speaking, it is not worth playing this bet due to the chances of actually making one of those five-card hands being extremely low.
-Also, the house edge on the progressive jackpot bet is 26%.
+Also, the Caribbean Stud Poker house advantage on the progressive jackpot bet is 26%.

 5+1 Bonus Bet

-At some online casinos, there is another optional side bet that can be made called the 5+1 bonus bet.
-This bet pays out if the player can make at least a three of a kind with their own five cards plus the dealer’s exposed card.
+Some of the casinos and poker rooms present in our online gambling USA index offer another optional Caribbean Stud Poker side bet called the 5+1 bonus bet.
+This wager pays out if the player can make at least a three of a kind with their own five cards plus the dealer’s exposed card.

 Again, bets are paid out on an escalating scale with a Royal Flush earning the most and paying out up to 1,000x the bet.

-How to Determine a Winning Caribbean Stud Hand
+How to Determine a Winning Caribbean Poker Hand

 Poker Hand Rankings